JoonatanRitalahti/portfolio/README.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-## Eggballer - Android [3D]
+## Eggballer - Android [3D] 2021
 [![](https://user-images.githubusercontent.com/60940224/180956530-27c66db7-b8de-47e5-94a8-261c607ffca5.png)](#)

 A 3D ball throwing game.
-Throw trick shots to gain new highscores.
+Throw trick shots to gain new high scores.
 Published in Google Play Store.

-I was team lead and responsible for publishing the game.
-I programmed the leveling mechanics and ball throwing mechanics.
+I was the team lead and responsible for publishing the game.
+I programmed the levelling mechanics and ball-throwing mechanics.

 Team of 3 members.